Class starts on Monday, June 22, 2020 and ends on Friday, August 14, 2020.

 This course requires high-speed broadband internet to access all lessons, media, and software.
 Drop this course if you anticipate having inefficient internet service during the term.

-Complete Chapter 1 and 2 right away...they will prepare you for the rest of the term.
+Start on Chapter 1 right away...it will prepare you for the rest of the term.

 Follow this path for best results:

 Feed the chapter Zoom sessions, office hours, and assignment due dates from the Canvas Calendar to your favoriate online calendar so you stay on track.
 This is the basic pattern to follow: